 Stoplights are the great equalizer of Bangkok traffic.
 It can take anywhere from five minutes to two hours for a light to change, meaning that the drivers not only have pent up frustration but also an open highway ahead – until the next traffic jam at least.
 Taxi drivers use this fleeting open road to race down the road like they are driving a getaway car after a bank heist.

 For some inexplicable reason, most of the taxis don’t have seat belts.
 Let me clarify: there is always a shoulder harness/lap belt thingy, but rarely anything to buckle it into.
 When in a taxi, I find myself in one of two states: being tossed from side to side, holding on for dear life, wondering if my wife has the passwords to the banking accounts in case I die, or sitting idly in a traffic jam watching the meter slowly accumulate charges as the driver takes a nap.

 That moment was the first time I felt like a Thai – I had outsmarted all the other foreigners waiting for the taxi and used a motorbike in one of the most dangerous ways possible.
-If I owned a car I’d have missed out on that fun, and all the other wonderful interactions and daily dramas associated with public transportation in this buzzing metropolis.
+If I owned a car, I’d have missed out on that fun, and all the other exciting interactions and daily dramas associated with public transportation in this buzzing metropolis.

 What is the most chaotic city you’ve been to?
 Do you use public transport?